 Center for Citizenship & Just Democracy

 At The Frederick Gunn School, we strive to cultivate in our students coherent moral commitments to the common good.
 According to our founder Frederick Gunn, the moral formation of young people is at the heart of every educator’s vocation.
 Given that we are a boarding school, we have unique opportunities to work with students throughout the day and into the evening.
 The Center for Citizenship and Just Democracy seeks to integrate a shared vision for ethical development across the academic, residential life, and co-curricular spheres of our school.
 Current scholarship on civic engagement has provided the foundation for our new Citizenship Curriculum to build active, engaged citizens for our country and the world.
-The creation of a new space on campus will host the center and foster creative social entrepreneurship.
-The new space will be:

 A $100,000 matching grant from the Edward E. Ford Foundation has provided for expanded levels of professional development for faculty around the topics of ethics, leadership, and civic engagement, and will continue to create opportunities for faculty to become involved in how character education happens on campus.